zerothi/fdict/README.md

 Using this module we implement a dictionary which can contain *any* data format using a `key:val` based formalism.
 The underlying data structure is a linked list sorted according to hash-values of the keys.
 Hence searching for specific elements in the dictionary is *extremely* fast.
+Concatenating dictionaries is also very fast.

 Creating a dictionary is almost as easy as the Python equivalent:
 ```